Neck Pain Treatment Chicago | Cervical Spine, Nerve & Posture Relief

 Well, your neck can feel these same effects.
 It can be exacerbated when you hold your head out in front of your body, instead of letting it rest evenly on top of your neck.

-This chronic postural achiness and stiffness is the majority of what we see in our office, followed by whiplash-induced neck pain.
+This chronic postural achiness and stiffness is the majority of what we see in our office alongside neck pain that can also develop after an injury or sudden movement, such as whiplash after an accident

 The downside of postural stiffness is that it causes muscle spasms, which in turn adds stress to the vertebrae and joints of the neck.
 Restrictions in the joints then follow, and the full range of motion of the neck is compromised.
 Do you see how the snowball effect occurs?

 This chain of events is frequently involved with pain development in the upper extremities (like the neck).
-Plus, this is a leading cause of cervicogenic headaches, earaches, and facial pain.
+Pain may travel into the shoulder, arm, or hand, sometimes related to a pinched nerve in the neck.
+Neck issues can sometimes contribute to headaches coming from the neck, earaches, and facial pain.

 Other common types of neck pain we see in our office are caused by osteoarthritis and torticollis.
 Torticollis is a condition marked by difficulty and neck pain while turning your head.